dgcamacho/so2021/README.md

 In order to allow fast correction and evaluation of submitted solutions, we require a predefined structure of the repositories and coding styles to be follwed.
-Not following these rules for repositories may result in your solution not being graded.
+Not following these rules for repositories may result in your solution not being reviewed.
 You will then have to reformat it and submit again.
 Not following the style guidelines may result in point deduction, with the amount of points depending on the impact your style could have on actual collaborative projects.